ni/instrumentstudio-plugin-labview/README.md

 ## Examples

 The `examples` directory contains the Game of Life InstrumentStudio plug-in example.
-Refer to the [README.md](./examples/Game%20of%20Life/README.md) file for more information.
+Refer to the example's [README.md](./examples/Game%20of%20Life/README.md) file for more information.

 ---